dFr3sh1/RealState_IA/README.md

 This project was the final evaluataion of my course.

-The project predicts houses prices upon categorial variables to fill in the form.
+The project simulates houses prices upon categorial variables to fill in the form.

-To achieve to this prediction I have tested several algorithms models from Scikit-Learn.
+To achieve to this simulation, I have tested several algorithms models from Scikit-Learn.
 The machine learning was trained trough supervised learning model with Linear regression and KnnRegression algorithms.

-The algorithm will analyse all categorial variables between the 15 neighbours with similar or close values to ouput a price.
+The algorithm will analyse all categorial variables between the 15 neighbours with similar or close values to ouput a price, the highest score from several tests was upon .86% with.
+Knn Regression model.

 ### Technologies